 Our role as mental health counselors here at SUNY Poly is to assist the student as well as the college community.
 At times students are managing more than academic pressures.
-Students may be managing family problems, relationship or identity issues, grief, anxiety, pre-existing mental health or medical issues, etc. Faculty and staff may be instrumental by showing interest and helping that student regain well-being.
+Students may be managing family problems, relationship or identity issues, grief, anxiety, pre-existing mental health or medical issues, etc. Faculty and staff may be instrumental by showing concern for the student's wellbeing.

-SUNY Polytechnic Wellness Center, Counseling Services is here to assist faculty and staff in helping the student.
-Please refer the student by calling 315-792-7172 (Utica) or 518-442-5800 (Albany) and provide pertinent information about the student and the situation.
+Counseling Services is here to assist faculty and staff in navigating students of concern.
+Please contact the Wellness Center 315-792-7172 to consult with a counselor.
 Typically, Counseling Services will see a student by appointment however, if the student appears distraught we will make every effort to see the student that day.
 If it is an urgent situation, please inform us when you call.
 Faculty and staff are always welcome to accompany the student if both parties are comfortable doing so.

 The information provided below is a general guideline for you to help a student who may be in distress.
-For more information call the Wellness Center, Counseling Services (Utica) at 315-792-7172 or the University at Albany Counseling and Psychological Services (CAPS) (Albany) at 518-442-5800.
+For more information call the Wellness Center, Counseling Services (Utica) at 315-792-7172.